Inquisitive bisimulation: Relational inquisitive models

-The assumption that the encoding $\MM$ be locally full is crucial for this result.
+The assumption that $\MM$ be locally full is crucial for this result.
 This is because, if a model is not locally full, then for some $w\in W$ it could be that the state $\sigma(w)=\bigcup\Sigma(w)$ which is involved in determining the truth condition of $\kbox\phi$ is not represented in $\MM$.
-If so, there will be no state $s\in S$ satisfying $\eee(w,s)$, which means that $\stw(\kbox\phi)$ will come out as vacuously true at $w$, regardless of whether or not $\M,w\models\kbox\phi$.

-However, even when the encoding $\MM$ is not locally full, preservation still holds for all $\kbox$-free formulae, as one can easily verify.
+If so, there will be no state $s\in S$ satisfying $\eee(w,s)$, which means that $\stw(\kbox\phi)$ will come out as vacuously true at $w$, regardless of whether or not $\MM^\ast,w\models\kbox\phi$.
+However, even when $\MM$ is not locally full, preservation still holds for all $\kbox$-free formulae, as one can easily verify.